julianandrews/yablocks/README.md

 ## Blocks

-Blocks have configurable inputs, and outputs which can be referenced in your templates.
+Blocks have inputs which can be provided in your config file, and outputs which can be referenced in the block's template.

 ### command